 Swim with Whale Sharks

 There is something truly magical about swimming with whale sharks.
 While it might be a frenzy of tourists beaming with excitement below is calm and quiet.
 To see these gentle giants glide effortlessly through the sea is the ultimate bucket list travel experience.
+There are many places to swim with whale sharks around the world, most notably off the coast of Cancun Mexico, and in the Philippines.

 Hornblower at Niagara Falls

-Okay, we cannot forget to include going into the centre of Horseshoe Falls in Niagara, Ontario.
+Okay, we cannot forget to include going into the center of Horseshoe Falls in Niagara, Ontario.
 We have always taken this bucket list adventure for granted because we live so close to Niagara Falls, but when you go on the Hornblower, it truly is a spectacular scene.
 Feel the power of one of the world’s largest waterfalls as you sit at the bottom of the plunging waters.
 It is so powerful that everyone gets a rain poncho to wear on the boat.
 If you make your way to Canada, don’t miss seeing Niagara Falls.

-There are so many things to do in Niagara falls, the Hornblower is just the tip of the iceberg.
-Check out our full round up of Our Favourite Things to do in Niagara Falls – Plus Where to Eat & Where to Stay
+There are so many things to do in Niagara Falls, the Hornblower is just the tip of the iceberg.
+Check out our full round-up of Our Favourite Things to do in Niagara Falls – Plus Where to Eat & Where to Stay